SeakyLuo/SMPlayer/README.md

 # TO RUN
 Download it and open it using Visual Studio.

-Build it with local computer.
+Build it .with local computer.

 Go to Settings and Set the Root Folder of your music files.